Skip to content

 Knowledge Article Lifecycle

-Articles can be published to multiple channels simultaneously: Internal (agent-facing in Service Console), Customer (self-service portal via Experience Cloud), and Partner (partner portal).
+Articles can be published to multiple channels simultaneously: Internal (agent-facing in Service Console), Customer (self-service portal via Experience Cloud (formerly Community Cloud)), and Partner (partner portal).
 Data categories control which articles are visible in each channel.

 When Salesforce Knowledge Excels